 Grandparents & other third parties – Get the right legal advice

-Collective Family Law Group on the Gold Coast & Brisbane have a range of experience with representing grandparents and other third parties, to ensure they can spend time and communicate with their grandchildren following separation of the child’s parents.
+Collective Family Law Group on the Gold Coast have a range of experience in representing grandparents and other third parties, to ensure they can spend time and communicate with their grandchildren following the separation of the child’s parents.